Chalarangelo/30-seconds-of-code/blog_posts/javascript-memoization.md

   myObject.firstNonEmptyItemMemo();   // ~70ms
 ```

-The above example showcases a way to implement memoization inside a class, however it makes the assumptions that the `data` structure will not be altered over the lifecycle of the object and that this is the only expensive function call we will make, so it cannot be reused.
-It also doesn't account for arguments being passed to the function, which would alter the result.
-A functional approach that would work with any given function and also account for arguments can be found in the form of the [memoize snippet](/js/s/memoize/), which uses a `Map` to store different values.
+This example showcases a way to implement memoization inside a class.
+However, it makes a couple of assumptions.
+First, it's assumed that the `data` structure will not be altered over the lifecycle of the object.
+Seconds, it's assumed that this is the only expensive function call we will make, so the code is not reusable.
+The example also doesn't account for arguments being passed to the function, which would alter the result.
+A functional approach would work with any given function and also account for arguments.
+Such an approach can be seen in the form of the [memoize snippet](/js/s/memoize/), which uses a `Map` to store different values.

 We still recommend using that snippet as the primary way to memoize a function, however JavaScript's [Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) provides an interesting alternative via the use of the `handler.apply()` trap, which can be used for this purpose as follows: